cmzmasek/cx-impl/docs/_excluded_posts/2024-09-18-cx2-visual-styles.markdown

 - **Cytoscape DT Names**:
   - `NODE_WIDTH`
   - `NODE_HEIGHT`
 - **Comment**: Node height and width are generally independent from each other.
-However, in Cytoscape DT, node width and height can be locked so that changing one automatically changes the other.
+However, in Cytoscape Web, node width and height can be locked so that changing one automatically changes the other.
 - **Example**:

   ```json